forivall-old-repos/tacoscript-prehistory/README.md

 Minimal semicolons and braces.
 Ideally none.
 Allow braces for object literals, but prefer indentation for blocks.

+## Implementation Plan

+[ ] Improve this documentation checking each es6 feature from an es6 spec and detailing any departures [ ] Fork acorn-babel and modify to parse tacoscript
+  [ ] implement off-side rule parsing
+  [ ] implement other keywords
+[ ] Fork / reimplement esgenerate to generate es6 from babel ASTs
+[ ] Implement tacogenerate to generate tacoscript from babel ASTs

 ## Target syntax

 ### Main, simple changes